armunalam/CGPA-Calculator/README.md

 1. `chmod +x 'CGPA Calculator.sh'` (in order to make the file executable)
 2. `./'CGPA Calculator.sh'` (to run the program).

+**Note:** Unfortunately, you will have to build the calculator from source code if you are on macOS or Windows.
+In that case, please refer to the following section.

 ## Building
-To build the CGPA Calculator from the source code, you need the following prerequisites:
+To build the CGPA Calculator from source code, you need the following prerequisites:
 * wxWidgets
 * make